donrax/industrial-surface-inspection-datasets/README.md

 # industrial-surface-inspection-datasets
 Datasets for industrial surface inspection

-A collection of datasets for different industrial inspection tasks.
+A listing of datasets for different industrial inspection tasks.
 These datasets range from different textured surfaces to different products.
 Deep Learning, Computer Vision, and Automated Optical Inspection